jonescompneurolab/hnn-core/doc/how_to_create_releases.md

 4. On Github's website, make your PR.
 5. Wait for all CI to pass successfully on your PR.
 6. If you want to test automated package creation using TestPyPI (recommended), then you can do the following:
-    1. Change the versions of the code in your PR to a new development or "release-candidate (rc)" version such as `v0.4.4.rc0`.
+    1. Change the versions of the **code** in your PR to a new development or "release-candidate (rc)" version such as `v0.4.4.rc0`.
 Make sure that this version does not already have a release present on TestPyPI by going here <https://test.pypi.org/project/hnn-core/#history>.
 It might!
 Also, it is important the version start with the letter `v`.
     2. Create a tag on the latest commit using the following command, where you substitute your own version: `git tag v0.4.4.rc0`.
     3. Make sure everything looks good, since the next step will create a release package, then try to push that release to TestPyPI (but not regular PyPI).
 This is important since published versions are immutable, as discussed above.
+Note that TestPyPI does *not* care about the version in the `git` tag, but instead *only* cares about the version in `hnn_core/__init__.py`.
+If the version you use in that file and in `git` differ, then only the file's version matters, and is *permanent* (unlike the `git` tag).
     4. Push your tag to `upstream` using the following command (again substituting your version) `git push upstream v0.4.4.rc0`.
     5. If it builds and deploys correctly, you should now be able to find your new version available on TestPyPI.
 Note that the command provided on the TestPyPI webpage will NOT install the new package correctly!
 Instead, you must slightly change the command to be like the following: `pip install --extra-index-url https://test.pypi.org/simple/ "hnn-core"`.
     6. Make sure to test that it installs and runs correctly!